mandeeprana/ETL_Automater_API/README.md

 4. API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
+Describe and show how to build your code and run the tests.

+Copyright: Mandeep Rana